 I remembered when my hair was coming out—how alone and unsure I felt.
 How I had learned, through trial and error, what worked and what didn’t.
 I looked at her reflection in the mirror.
 She had that vulnerable, “caught in the headlights” look.
 I said, “Isn’t it nice to know that the person cutting off all your hair knows what this feels like?”

 “You have no idea,” she said.

-I got out my scarves and showed her how to tie them, and decided to combine my hairdressing experience and my cancer experience to help women with this process.
+I got out my scarves and showed her how to tie them.
+That's when the light bulb went off and I decided to combine my hairdressing experience and my cancer experience to help women through this process.
 That was 1991.
 In the next 25 years I saw hundreds of women in various stages of devastation and acceptance when facing cancer and hair loss.

 Beneath the most obvious question—“Am I going to die?” runs a spring of smaller questions: How will I feel?
 Will I be able to work, play with my children or grandchildren?
 How good is my insurance?
 Do I have the best doctor, the best treatment plan?

 And, if that isn’t enough, you’re going to lose your hair.

 For some women, losing their hair is just another bump in the road.
 For others it’s the hardest part of their treatment.
 And for some, it’s the hardest time of their life.